-The debt repayment schedule aggregates the repayments associated with the formal debt arrangements that are currently in place for NZTA and are outlined in Table 5 - NZTA borrowing facilities.
-The bulk of these repayments are formed by the \$3.144 billion loan facility provided to NZTA to deliver GPS 2024 priorities.
+The debt repayment schedule aggregates the repayments associated with the formal debt arrangements that are currently in place for the NZTA and are outlined in Table 4 - NZTA borrowing facilities.

-In addition to repayments on NZTA's borrowing facilities, the expected debt repayments include repayments on the Public Private Partnerships that have been used to deliver Transmission Gully and Puhoi to Warkworth projects included in the previous Roads of National Significance.
+In addition to repayments on the NZTA's borrowing facilities, the expected debt repayments include repayments on the PPPs that have been used to deliver Transmission Gully and Puhoi to Warkworth projects included in the previous Roads of National Significance programme.

 As already indicated in Section 4, GPS 2024 represents a change in how borrowing is reported.
 The activities funded though borrowing (and any new PPPs) will be reported at the time of the investment as expenditure in the appropriate activity class.
-In practice this means that the repayments indicated in the below table will be 'top-sliced' from NLTF revenue outlined in Table 2 - NLTF Annual funding 2024/25-2029/30, before it is spent on activities included in the NLTP, reducing the NLTP expenditure targets in Table 3 - Expenditure targets and ranges.
+In practice this means that the repayments indicated in the below table will be 'top-sliced' from NLTF revenue outlined in Table 2 - NLTF annual funding 2024/25-2029/30, before it is spent on activities included in the NLTP, reducing the NLTP expenditure targets in Table 3 - Expenditure targets and ranges 2024/25-2029/30.

-Table 6.
+Table 8.
 Debt repayment schedule

-2024/25 2025/26 2026/27 2027/28 2028/29 2029/30 \$m \$m \$m \$m \$m \$m Expected debt repayments 500 650 1,150 1,000 800 800
+2024/25 2025/26 2026/27 2027/28 2028/29 2029/30 \$m \$m \$m \$m \$m \$m Expected debt repayments 450 500 950 650 450 500